EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 }
 ```

-Next, query the iterator, setting it to a variable since this iterator will be used several times.
+Next, query the iterator and setting it to a variable (iterator) since this iterator may be used several times.

 ```cpp
 void upsert(name user, std::string full_name, std::string street, std::string city, uint32_t phone) {